philipturner/transimpedance-amplifier/README.md

 - Use 370 °C instead of 350 °C for the soldering iron temperature.
 The solder re-melted quite nicely, without applying any flux.

 I will now repeat yesterday's basic tests of the 330 MΩ transimpedance amplifier.

+---

+It is still saturating at the supply rails.
+Same behavior of 10.9 V vs. 11.3 V when the overvoltage protection network is disconnected.
+Far side of the feedback resistor showed 7.9 V, indicating a voltage divider between two trimpots.